Ynn/selfstar/for-beginners/multiple-bundles.md

 This way we will be able to change each bundle without restarting the whole application (so as to add new providers for instance).

+{note}
+There is a balance to be found between over-dividing your applications and loosing dynamism.
+In this tutorial, the division is acceptable as the resulting application is made of only three bundles.
+For more complex application, we would probably regroup some classes.
+{/note}

 ## The specification bundle